jim-franklin/Automate-The-Boring-Stuff/README.md

 >I also added comments to my code to explain what's happening and why I did certain things.
 Subscribe to my YouTube channel (https://www.youtube.com/@jimfrvnklin) for more details on how the code works.
 I hope that putting everything together will make it easier for you.

->Lastly, I'm not a professional programmer, I've only taken one intro class in college and taught myself the rest.
+>Lastly, I'm not a professional programmer, I've only taken one intro to programming in university and taught myself the rest.
 So I apologize if there are any mistakes in my code.
 I did my best to follow the PEP 8 guidelines when writing it, and I welcome any comments or suggestions you may have.

 ## 📚 Table of Contents